 9. Need-Based Grants / Government

 Other than scholarships, there are government grants offered to students.
-Most grants are funded by the government, while some are supported by non-governmental or non-profit organizations, private corporations, and other entities.
+Most grants are funded by the government, while non-governmental or non-profit organizations, private corporations, and other entities support some.
 Beneficiaries of grants receive tuition for a month or an entire year.

 The good thing about receiving federal grant money for your education is that you are not expected to pay it back.
 To win a need-based grant, you need to apply for a list of grants offered and fully managed by the U.S. Department of Education.

-There are three types of grants that are awarded by the Department of Education:
+There are three types of grants that the Department of Education awards:

 - Formula Grants – these are awarded to students based on specific formulas created by Congress.
 There is no application process for Formula Grants.